RevenueHunt/docs/docs/how-to-guides/show-quiz-in-shop-app.md

 4. **Change default quiz**: To set a quiz as the default, use the quizzes dropdown menu on the dashboard.
   ![how to show quiz in shop app mark as default](/images/how to show quiz in shop app mark as default.webp)

-## Current Feature Limitations
+!!! warning

   We strive to offer a seamless and comprehensive user experience with the Shop Quiz integration.
 However, it's important to note that currently, the **collection of phone numbers via the Shop app quiz is not supported**.
 We are actively working to include this feature in the near future.

+---
+By following this article, you'll learn how to show your quiz in the Shop App.